siemens/gencmpclient/doc/cmpClient-cli.md

 - **-extracerts** _sources_

     Certificates to append in the extraCerts field when sending messages.
+    They can be used as the default CMP signer certificate chain to include.

-    Multiple filenames or URLs may be given, separated by commas and/or whitespace.
+    Multiple filenames or URLs may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
     Each source may contain multiple certificates.

 - **-unprotected\_requests**